 In this example, I will show you how to integrate with Moosend and get email leads from customers who are looking to buy from your store but somehow didn’t complete the purchase.

 I’ll be using Moosend, one of the most popular email marketing automation platforms.
 We’ll connect it to WowRevenue and collect emails via a popup.
+Before we start, you can certainly check out the following video:

 Installation and Activation of the WowOptin Plugin